kheya19367/Bollywood_Trends_Analysis/README.md

 > **Note:** It is recommended to run the classification pipeline on **Google Colab with GPU enabled** for optimal performance.
 The code also runs on CPU, but with significantly longer processing times.

 ---
+## Rationale for Chosen Axes

+The chosen axes reflect key socio-political themes that have consistently appeared  Bollywood cinema and are central to public discourse in India.
+Each axis captures a dimension of ideological framing, making them well-suited for the analysis of a movie's positioning on contentious social issues.

+### Hindu–Muslim Relations *(Secular ↔ Exclusionary)*
+This axis reflects how films represent interreligious dynamics, especially in the context of India's increasingly polarized political landscape.
+Films may depict either inclusive, pluralistic relationships or align with majoritarian narratives.
+This axis captures communal framing and religious inclusivity.

+### Gender Dynamics *(Feminist ↔ Misogynistic)*
+This axis gauges whether films challenge or reinforce patriarchal structures.
+It is particularly relevant in evaluating female agency, objectification, and representation in mainstream cinema.

+### Nationalism *(Tolerant ↔ Jingoistic)*
+This axis evaluates whether patriotism is framed through inclusive, democratic ideals or through aggressive, jingoistic, and exclusionary forms of nationalism.

+### 🧑🏾‍🌾 Caste Dynamics *(Egalitarian ↔ Casteist)*
+Given the centrality of caste in Indian society, it can serve as a critical lens to analyse cinema.
+This axis captures whether caste dynamics are portrayed in an equitable manner or whether stereotypical and regressive depictions are present or normalised.

+---

 ### 5. **Visualization & Analysis**
 - ggplot2 used for sentiment trend graphs over time